INCATools/semantic-sql/README.md

 Standard SQL client can be used to explore a sqlite db created using this framework

-E.g. here is a shot of DBeaver querying the `rdfslabel` view in OBO for terms that have "assay" in the label:
+E.g. here is a shot of DBeaver querying the `rdfs_label_statement` view in OBO for terms that have "assay" in the label:

 ![image](https://user-images.githubusercontent.com/50745/117589903-74e18900-b0e1-11eb-8aa1-c92856b64384.png)